Uniform and equipment

 Outside coats and scarves should not be worn inside the building.
 Students can use their school bag or locker to store their coat while inside the building.
-If students do not have a locker, they need to contact Reception.

 - Pencil case.

-- One black pen.
+- Three black pens.

 - One purple pen.

-- Scientific Calculator (recommended to be purchased through school).
+- Scientific Calculator (can purchased through school).